postcss/postcss-media-minmax/README.md

 > Writing simple and graceful Media Queries!

-The `min-width`,`max-width` and so on propertys of Media Queries is really easy to confuse, every time I see them, I want to cry.
+The `min-width`,`max-width` and many other propertys of Media Queries are really confused, every time I see them, I want to cry.
 Right now in the new specs, you can use more intuitive  <= or >= to instead of the  min-/max- prefix of media queries.

-This is a supporting CSS Media Queries Level 4 Polyfill plugin,which let you can ues these features right now.
+This is a supporting [CSS Media Queries Level 4](http://dev.w3.org/csswg/mediaqueries/) Polyfill plugin,which let you can ues these features right now.
 Mom won't never worry  about my study, so amazing!

 [简体中文](README-zh.md)